termuze0/demo1/README.md

 # demo1
-this is test project for github
+this is DEMO project for github